newrelic/newrelic-java-agent/azure-site-ext/README.md

 - Execute: `nuget pack NewRelic.Azure.WebSites.Extension.JavaAgent.nuspec`
 - This will create a package with the name: `NewRelic.Azure.WebSites.Extension.JavaAgent.VERSION.nupkg`
 - Execute: `dotnet nuget push NewRelic.Java.Azure.WebSites.Extension.nupkg --api-key NUGET_API_KEY --source NUGET_SOURCE` where `NUGET_API_KEY` is your NuGet API key and `NUGET_SOURCE` is the URL of the target NuGet site (https://api.nuget.org/v3/index.json is the main, public URL)

-##### Publishing the Package with the Script
-- Your nuget package version is hardcoded in `version.txt`, update the file to change the version number.
-- Run `./publish.sh <NUGET_API_KEY> <NUGET_SOURCE>`: this will create the NuGet package and upload to the target repository
-- The parameters for `publish.sh` are the following:
-	- `NUGET_API_KEY` - API key for uploading artifacts to the target NuGet repository
-	- `NUGET_SOURCE` - Target NuGet repository (https://api.nuget.org/v3/index.json is the main, public URL)

 #### Testing with Non-public NuGet Repository